This sleepy beach town is within a one-hour drive from San Francisco or San Jose.

 - The 3-mile West Cliff Drive with breathtaking views as described above

-- Wilder Ranch State Park offers 34 miles of trails – some very easy and some strenuous.
+- Wilder Ranch State Park offers 34 miles (54.72 km) of trails – some easy and some strenuous.
 The trails go from sea cliffs to the inland forest.
 This is a great place for mountain bikes.

 Not feeling like walking or biking?
 You can take the luxurious way and Segway through Santa Cruz.
-Segway Santa Cruz (website) Tours offer several tours through town that are highly recommended.
+Segway Santa Cruz (website) Tours offers several tours through town that are highly recommended.

 Your tour always starts with instructions on how to use the Segway.
-Those machines are very sensitive and respond to your slightest impulse, so you need to learn and practice a lot before you head off.
-There is a fenced in track for practice at the office.
+Those machines are very sensitive and responsive to your slightest impulse, so you must learn and practice before you head off.
+There is a fenced-in track for practice at the office.

-You have to wear a helmet, so bring your own or rent one from an outfitter.
+You must wear a helmet, so bring your own or rent one from an outfitter.
 They have every size available, including for the young ones.
-Segway SC are one of the few tour operators that allow children 10 and up to ride.
+Segway SC is one of the few tour operators that allow children ten and up to ride.
 They have smaller Segways for the smaller sizes.

 Fun facts: University of California Santa Cruz official mascot is the Banana Slug.
 The slugs are found everywhere around SC, especially in the Redwood Forest.

 Segway Santa Cruz offers several tours from 1.5 hours to 2.5 hours.
-The short tour strolls through West Cliff Drive to the lighthouse while the longer one goes through West Cliff Drive first then continues to the Wharf.
+The short tour strolls through West Cliff Drive to the lighthouse, while the longer one goes through West Cliff Drive first and then continues to the Wharf.

-On cliff drive or on the wharf you will enjoy several stops to admire the scenery and take pictures.
+On Cliff Drive or the wharf, you will enjoy several stops to admire the scenery and take pictures.

-Segway Santa Cruz are also very active in the community.
-They created fundraising organization Mobile4Kidz.org gifting children with their own mini Segway.
+Segway Santa Cruz is also very active in the community.
+They created a fundraising organization, Mobile4Kidz.org gifting children with their mini Segway.

 The Beach Boardwalk

 The boardwalk is a long stretch of beach in Santa Cruz – connecting the Wharf to the Lorenzo River.
-Right at the beach you can find an open amusement park that you can enter without purchasing a ticket.
-You will need individual tickets or all-day passes if you plan on enjoying the rides.
-Otherwise, you can just stroll through it and watch the hordes of revelers.
+Right at the beach, you can find an open amusement park that you can enter without purchasing a ticket.
+You will need individual tickets or all-day passes if you intend to enjoy the rides.
+Otherwise, you can just stroll through and watch the hordes of revelers.

 Fun facts: The Boardwalk is the oldest amusement park in California and the only one still standing on a beach today on the West Coast.

-At the west end you can find two separate game areas: At Neptune’s Kingdom you can play miniature golf, or Pinballs; Further west you can find more thrilling video games, ski ball, shooting games and laser tag at the Casino.
+At the west end, you can find two separate game areas: At Neptune’s Kingdom, you can play miniature golf or Pinball; Further west, you can find more thrilling video games, ski ball, shooting games, and laser tag at the Casino.

 Tip: You can buy individual tickets for rides.
 If you just want to try a few rides, that is the way to go.
 But if you and your kids are going to try everything, then buy wristbands and forget about counting tickets.